ZZephyrS/python-scripts/README.md

 # python-useful

-Collection of some useful scripts I created for analyze model output (MITgcm and Lagrangian particle-tracking models) and data (from hydrographic sections, underway data, LADCP data and profiling core and biogeochemical Argo floats).
+Collection of some useful scripts I created for analyze model output (MITgcm and Lagrangian particle-tracking models) and data (from hydrographic sections, underway data, LADCP data and profiling core and biogeochemical Argo floats)... or just for fun.

 Few useful libraries that I use in the scripts: